Bad (album)

-Bad is the seventh studio album by American singer-songwriter Michael Jackson.
+Bad is the seventh studio album by the American singer Michael Jackson.
 It was released on August 31, 1987, by Epic Records.
-The album was highly anticipated, taking three years to produce between 1985 and 1987, and was Jackson's third and final collaboration with producer Quincy Jones.
-Jackson adopted a more aggressive sound and incorporated new digital synthesizer technology.
-He composed and co-produced all but two tracks on the album, which primarily features pop, dance, and R&B and discusses celebrity, romance, world peace, and self-improvement.
+Highly anticipated, the album took two years to produce between 1985 and 1987, and was Jackson's third and final collaboration with producer Quincy Jones.
+A dance-pop and R&B album, it captures Jackson with greater artistic freedom, as he composed and co-produced all but two of its tracks, discussing celebrity, romance, world peace, and self-improvement.
 The album features appearances from Siedah Garrett and Stevie Wonder.

-Following the enormous success of his previous album, Thriller (1982), Jackson's public profile increased significantly.
-Bad represented a new phase in Jackson's career, as he faced greater expectations than ever before.
-He also reinvented himself, wearing distinctive Bad-era outfits featuring multiple buckles and straps.
-Jackson embarked on his first solo world tour, which grossed $125 million to become the highest-grossing concert tour at the time.
+Following the enormous success of his previous album, Thriller (1982), Jackson faced greater expectations than ever before.
+He adopted an edgier sound, incorporating new digital synthesizer technology and elements of hard rock and funk, among other styles.
+He reinvented his look to evoke a tougher image, but his lighter complexion and plastic surgery sparked controversy in the US.
+The Bad tour, Jackson's first solo world tour, grossed $125 million to become one of the highest-grossing concert tours at the time.
 Nine commercial singles were released along with a promotional single.

-Bad remained atop the Billboard Top Pop Albums chart for six consecutive weeks and a record five of its singles reached number one on the US Billboard Hot 100: "I Just Can't Stop Loving You", "Bad", "The Way You Make Me Feel", "Man in the Mirror" and "Dirty Diana", while "Smooth Criminal" was also a Top 10 hit.
+Bad received acclaim from critics, particularly for Jackson's vocals and its musical arrangements, though some felt it failed to match Thriller.
+It remained atop the Billboard Top Pop Albums chart for six consecutive weeks and produced a record five number-one hits on the Billboard Hot 100: "I Just Can't Stop Loving You", "Bad", "The Way You Make Me Feel", "Man in the Mirror" and "Dirty Diana", while "Smooth Criminal" was a Top 10 hit.
 Worldwide, it became the fastest-selling album in its first week, topped the charts in twenty-four other countries, and was the best-selling album of both 1987 and 1988.
-The album received acclaim from critics, particularly for Jackson's vocals and its musical arrangements, though some felt it lacked the "genius" of Thriller.

-Bad is one of the best-selling albums of all time, with sales of over 35 million copies worldwide, and is certified 11× platinum in the US.
-It has been included in numerous lists of the greatest albums and praised as part of Jackson's influence on contemporary music.
-It was nominated for Album of the Year by the Grammy Awards and won Best Engineered Recording – Non Classical and Best Music Video (for "Leave Me Alone").
-Jackson received the special Lifetime Achievement Award at the 1989 American Music Awards for the success.
+Bad is one of the best-selling albums of all time, with official sales of over 35 million copies worldwide, and is certified 11× platinum in the US.
+The album earned Grammy Awards for Best Engineered Recording – Non Classical and Best Music Video (for "Leave Me Alone"), and was nominated for Album of the Year.
+Jackson received the special Award of Achievement at the 1989 American Music Awards for the album's commercial successes.
+It has been included in numerous lists of the greatest albums of all time and is praised as part of Jackson's influence on contemporary music.